by | Jun 11, 2018 | 0 comments

 3. Walking requires minimal planning or equipment: If you’re fortunate enough to have two working legs, you can walk anywhere, anytime.
 Aside from shoes (and even without them, if you prefer!), you need absolutely nothing.
 You don’t have to wait for a class to start.
 You don’t have to wait for the weather to be perfect.
 You just walk … anywhere, anytime.
 What a great way to eliminate excuses!benefits of walking

 4. Walking is great for joint health: Many people think that using our joints weakens them, but the opposite is true!
 Low-intensity movement like walking actually lubricates joints and strengthens surrounding muscles, making joint pain less likely in those who walk regularly.
 In fact, walking just 5-6 miles per week has been shown to be helpful in preventing arthritis, and improving arthritis symptoms in those who already have the condition.
+Walking has also been shown to pause bone loss in those patients with osteoporosis!

 How to incorporate walking into your lifestyle